MeaurementPhenotype

 |

 A ValueAggregator PhenEx class defining aggregation, whether over the whole defined time period (relative time range filter, date filter) using Mean, Median, Min, Max) or daily aggregation operation (DailyMin, DailyMax, DailyMedian, DailyMean) to be performed on the measurement values.
-This operation occurs after the cleaning value filter but prior to the primary value_filter. |
+This operation occurs after the cleaning value filter but prior to the primary value_filter.
+If Mean and Median are used, no EVENT_DATE will be returned.
+For daily aggregators, the daily EVENT_DATES will be returned.
+For Min and Max, all days that have the Min/Max value are returned, resulting in multiple rows per patient. |

 None